patricklafrance/shelby/README.md

     // "accountingDepartment" has been automatically removed from the subscription. extendedModel.departments.remove(accountingDepartment);

-This is the basic usage of the subscription extender, some options are available, like the ability to filter which properties of an object should be added to a subscription, you can learn about them [in the API section](#).
+This is the basic usage of the subscription extender, other features and options are available, like the ability to filter which properties of an object should be added to a subscription, you can learn about them [in the API section](#).

 ##### Edit extender

+The edit extender give you the ability to create a transaction for a single observable or a set of observables.
+The transaction provided the ability to commit or rollback the changes on the observables.

+If you have the following model that has been extended by Shelby

+    var extendedModel = Shelby.ViewModel.prototype._fromJS({
+        firstName: "John",
+        lastName: "Doe",
+        address: {
+            civicNumber: "123"
+            street: "Foo avenue",
+            city: "Bar city"
+        },
+        departments: [{ id: 1, name: "Sales" }]
+    });

+You can edit a single observable

+    extendedModel.firstName.shelby.beginEdit();
+    extendedModel.firstName("Jane");

+Or a set of observables

+    extendedModel.address.shelby.beginEdit();
+    extendedModel.address.civicNumber("456");

+If you are satisfied with the changes you can commit them

+    extendedModel.firstName.shelby.endEdit();

+Otherwise, you just rollback them

+    // Rollback the values but do not end the transaction extendedModel.firstName.shelby.resetEdit();

+    // Rollback the values and ends the transaction extendedModel.firstName.shelby.cancelEdit();

+While the observables are in a transaction, all the subscriptions on those observables are paused, this means that the observables will not trigger.
+When you commit the transaction, all the observables that changed during the transaction will trigger with their final value.

-This is the basic usage of the subscription extender, some options are available, you can learn about them [in the API section](#).
+This is the basic usage of the subscription extender, other features and options are available, you can learn about them [in the API section](#).

 #### Custom extenders

-You can register a custom extender to Shelby with the `registerExtender` function.
+You can register a custom extender to Shelby with the `registerExtender` function

     Shelby.ViewModel.registerExtender("CustomExtenderKey", extender);

-Your `extender` must follow some rules, you can learn about them in the API section.
+Your `extender` must follow some rules, you can learn about them [in the API section](#).

 ### View model lifecycle